Bookkeeper at Kees de Boekhouder

 1

-• Meals with employees in the context of a project or team building.
+Meals with colleagues within the context of a project or team building.

 2

-• Threshold method (‘Drempelmethode’): Here, the first amount of €5,700 excl.
-VAT (amount for 2025) in representation costs is not deductible.
-Everything above that is.
+Threshold Method (Drempelmethode): Here, the first part of the representation costs—up to a threshold amount of €5,700 excl.
+VAT (2025 amount)—is not deductible.
+Everything above that amount is.

-• 80/20 rule (’80/20-regel’): You may deduct 80% of the costs, without having to deal with the threshold method.
-This is the most chosen option for freelancers (‘zzp’ers’) and small businesses, simply because most will not reach the threshold amount.
-Even if you exceed it, the 80/20 rule often still yields more deductions.
+80/20 Rule: You may deduct 80% of the costs without having to deal with the threshold method.
+This is the most chosen option for freelancers (ZZP’ers) and small entrepreneurs, simply because most will not reach the threshold amount.
+Even if you do exceed it, the 80/20 rule often yields a higher deduction.

 *Percentages are for the 80/20-rule.
 Alternative: Treshold method (€5.700 treshold for 2025)